Rabi14378/cpp_project/Assignments/Assignment_4_ConstructorOverloading/README.md

 The constructor overloading can be defined as the concept of having more than one constructor with different parameters so that every constructor can perform a different task.

 In C++, We can have more than one constructor in a class with same name, as long as each has a different list of arguments.This concept is known as Constructor Overloading.

+Benefits of constructor overloading in C++ is that, it gives the flexibility of creating multiple type of objects of a class by having more number of constructors in a class.

+***
 ![](https://www.scientecheasy.com/wp-content/uploads/2018/07/java-constructor-overloading.png)

 - Overloaded constructors essentially have the same name (name of the class) and different number of arguments.